Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/rust/rustbook/ch15/index.md

 It moves the argument into the function, thus the argument is automatically dropped before the function returns.

-As a result of this implementation, passing in any argument that implements `Copy` trait, such as `i32`, will take no effect, since the argument will be copied into the `std::mem::drop` function.
+A slightly unexpected result of this implementation is that passing in any argument that implements `Copy` trait, such as `i32`, will take no effect.
+This is because the argument will be copied into the `std::mem::drop` function.

 ## Reference-counting Pointer `Rc<T>`